FirespriteLtd/website/site/content/careers/_index.md

       title: What we offer
     - body: >-
         Our studio is situated right in the vibrant heart of Liverpool city centre, close to all major transport links.
-It’s modern, stylish, and air conditioned, and packed full of the latest cutting-edge technology.
+It’s modern, stylish, air conditioned and packed full of the latest cutting-edge technology.
 All the best cafes, restaurants, bars, and shopping are right on our doorstep.
       image:
         alt: Liverpool